- Alexandra Park - Shakespeare Avenue, Bath

 - Parade Gardens - Grand Parade, Bath

-- The Royal Victoria Park - Marlborough Lane, Bath
+- Royal Victoria Park - Marlborough Lane, Bath

 - Sydney Gardens - Sydney Place, Bath

-Opening times are from 8.00 am to 6.00pm, however please note that these times will vary according to the site and time of year.
+Opening times are generally from 8am to 6pm, but please note that these times vary according to the site and time of year.

 Informal Parks and Gardens: